jdreaver/linux/Documentation/filesystems/relay.rst

 idea - you're guaranteed to either overwrite data or lose events depending on the channel mode being used.

-The create_buf_file() implementation can also be defined in such a way as to allow the creation of a single 'global' buffer instead of the default per-cpu set.
+relay also supports the creation of a single 'global' buffer instead of the default per-cpu set.
 This can be useful for applications interested mainly in seeing the relative ordering of system-wide events without the need to bother with saving explicit timestamps for the purpose of merging/sorting per-cpu files in a postprocessing step.

-To have relay_open() create a global buffer, the create_buf_file() implementation should set the value of the is_global outparam to a non-zero value in addition to creating the file that will be used to represent the single buffer.
-In the case of a global buffer, create_buf_file() and remove_buf_file() will be called only once.
+To create a global buffer, the is_global value in rchan_callbacks should be set to a non-zero value.
 The normal channel-writing functions, e.g. relay_write(), can still be used - writes from any cpu will transparently end up in the global buffer - but since it is a global buffer, callers should make sure they use the proper locking for such a buffer, either by wrapping writes in a spinlock, or by copying a write function from relay.h and creating a local version that internally does the proper locking.

-The private_data passed into relay_open() allows clients to associate user-defined data with a channel, and is immediately available (including in create_buf_file()) via chan->private_data or buf->chan->private_data.
+The private_data passed into relay_open() allows clients to associate user-defined data with a channel, and is immediately available via chan->private_data or buf->chan->private_data.

 Buffer-only channels
 --------------------